kaufguy/AnyLogger/README.md

   * #### Parameters
-    logLevel- the minimum level of logs you want to flush. handlerTypes- which handlers you want to log to.
+    logLevel- the minimum level of logs you want to flush. handlerTypes- array of handler types you want to log to.

+### AnyLogger.addHandler(handler)

+  * #### Description
+    adds an handler to log messages to.

+  * #### Parameters
+    handler- object that contains the properties 'type': string of the handler type(name) and 'write': function that recieves a message, level and data.